Pacific Harbour maintenance dredging, Bribie Island

 Why is the project required?

-Sediments wash into canal estates through natural tidal and drainage processes and require periodic removal to maintain navigational safety.
+Sediments wash into canal estates through natural tidal and drainage processes.
+It requires periodic removal to maintain navigational safety.
 The process of removal is by dredging.

-Council’s Canal Estates Portfolio Asset Management Plan (CEPAMP) defines how Council will maintain canals to ensure safe navigation and mooring of vessels.
-Canal depths in the lower reaches of the Pacific Harbour canals, particularly the lower Skippers Canal and the Marina, have reached the depths nominated in the estates Long Term Maintenance Plan (LTMP) so maintenance dredging is now required.
+Council’s Canal Estates Portfolio Asset Management Plan (CEPAMP) defines how we will maintain canals.
+Maintenance is required to ensure safe navigation and mooring of vessels.
+Canal depths in the lower reaches of the Pacific Harbour canals have reached the depths nominated in the estate's Long Term Maintenance Plan.
+Particularly, the lower Skippers Canal and the Marina have reached limits, and maintenance dredging is now required.

 The maintenance dredging will ensure safe navigation and mooring within Pacific Harbour.

-This is the first large-scale maintenance dredging project undertaken at Pacific Harbour by Council.
-Smaller-scale maintenance dredging, of less than 2,500 cubic metres, was previously undertaken in 2005/06, 2013 and 2016.
+This is the first large-scale maintenance dredging project we've undertaken at Pacific Harbour.
+Smaller-scale maintenance dredging, of less than 2,500 cubic metres, was undertaken in 2005/06, 2013 and 2016.

 How long will the dredging take?

-The planned maintenance dredging project is expected to start in 2025 and is to take approximately eight months to complete.
+The planned maintenance dredging is expected to start in mid-2025.
+It will take approximately eight months to complete.

-Once completed, the next major maintenance dredging project will be required in approximately 10 to 20 years.
+Once completed, the next major maintenance dredging project will be in approximately 10 to 20 years.

 What is the dredged material?